Cyclic relative difference sets and circulant weighing matrices: Introduction

 Arasu, Jungnickel, Ma and Pott \cite{ajmp} show that many other difference sets cannot have liftings with $n=2$, including: \begin{itemize} \item Paley difference sets \item Twin prime power difference sets and their complements \item difference sets with the parameters of classical Singer difference sets \end{itemize}

-They conjecture that only difference sets with parameters of the complements of Singer difference sets with even dimension have liftings to relative difference sets with $n=2$.
-Pott \cite{pott} asked whether any other difference sets have liftings to relative difference sets with {\em any} $n$.
+They conjecture that only difference sets with parameters (\ref{eq:singercomp}) with $d$ odd have liftings to relative difference sets with $n=2$.
+Pott \cite{pott} asked whether other difference sets have liftings to relative difference sets with {\em any} $n$.

 Lam \cite{lam} gave a list of cyclic relative difference sets with $k \leq 50$.
 Pott \cite{pott} extended this (for Singer parameters) to $k \leq 64 $ for $n$ odd, and also found all the $(121,2,81,27)$ liftings of the four cyclic $(121,81,54)$-difference sets.
-In this paper we will give the results of further searches for lifts of difference sets with $k \leq 256$, which found no liftings of any other types of difference sets.
+In this paper we will give the results of further searches for lifts of difference sets with $k \leq 256$, which found no liftings of any other parameters of difference sets.